 Overcoming Anxiety | Finding Relief

 As mentioned above, a number of treatment approaches involve systematic desensitization (one of the most common treatments for anxiety) that encourages the person to focus on stressful situations in order to learn to face the fear, to begin to increase their comfort level, and to desensitize the fear gradually.
-Cognitive therapy, for example, works with mental images and the scary thoughts in order to change those thoughts to be more rational and calming.
+Cognitive therapy, for example, works with mental images and scary thoughts in order to change those thoughts to be more rational and calming.
 However, a person’s cognitive ability is heavily impaired when experiencing anxiety.
-Unfortunately, CBT does not have a tool to reduce the person’s extreme emotional distress during the exercise, which can limit its effectiveness considerably.
+Unfortunately, CBT does not have a tool to reduce the person’s extreme emotional distress during the exercise, which can limit its effectiveness.
 On the contrary, Quick REMAP focuses on the person’s emotional distress first before – if at all – applying logical cognitive interventions.
-At this time, this appears to be the most promising approach for truly overcoming anxiety.
+At this time, this appears to be the most promising new approach for truly overcoming anxiety.

-Before working through emotionally charged situations with Quick REMAP, the person needs to identify specific stressful events that need to be grouped according to various themes, situations or objects that cause his or her anxiety.
+Before working through emotionally charged situations with Quick REMAP, the person needs to identify specific stressful events that need to be grouped according to various themes, situations, or objects that cause his or her anxiety.
 Then one event at a time can be worked on.
-The person creates a hierarchical list of anxiety provoking situations for each cluster that will be dealt with from the least to the most stressful situation on the list.
+The person creates a hierarchical list of anxiety-provoking situations for each cluster that will be dealt with from the least to the most stressful situation on the list.
 However, rather than having the person endure each situation without any emotional help for longer periods of time, activating various acupuncture points dissolves his or her distress rapidly.
-Using this process with the clients that I treat in the DFW, Dallas, Plano and Richardson areas, I find the list can be tackled not only much faster than in traditional CBT, but also in a much less painful manner.
+Using this process with the clients that I treat in the DFW, Dallas, Plano, and Richardson areas, I find the list can be tackled not only much faster than in traditional CBT alone but also in a much less painful manner.